 A sequence of consecutive channels can be converted beginning with Channel 0 and ending with a final channel selected by writing to the ADD2 to ADD0 bits in the control register.
 This is done by setting the SEQ and SHDW bits in the control register to 1.
 In this mode, the sequencer can be used without having to write to the shadow register.
-To set this mode up, the next conversion, once the control register is written to, is on Channel 0, then Channel 1, and so on, until the channel selected by the address bits (ADD2 to ADD0) is reached.
-The cycle begins again provided the \overline{WR} input is tied high.
+In this mode, once the control register is written to, the next conversion is on Channel 0, then Channel 1, and so on until the channel selected by the address bits (ADD2 to ADD0) is reached.
+The cycle begins again provided the $\overline{\rm WR}$ input is tied high.
 If low, the SEQ and SHDW bits must be set to 1, 0 to allow the ADC to continue its preprogrammed sequence uninterrupted.
-Figure 33 shows the flowchart of the consecutive sequence mode.
+Figure 33 shows the flow chart of the consecutive sequence mode.